When SEO Was “Easy”

 Here are the places you need to go for local SEO consistency and completion:

-- Create a Google My Business page (and encourage reviews)
+- Google My Business page (and encourage reviews)

 - Create a listing on relevant local business directories (that includes chambers of commerce)